star-history/star-history/public/blog/github-trending-tab.md

 ![throw](/blog/assets/github-trending-tab/throw.gif)

 For open source projects, showing up on the GitHub Trending Tab is a braggable milestone.
-As someone from the [HN](https://news.ycombinator.com/item?id=32681319) suggests, the Trending Tab sets on many developer’s bookmark bar:
+As someone from [HN](https://news.ycombinator.com/item?id=32681319) suggests, the Trending Tab sits on many developer’s bookmark bar:

 ![hn](/blog/assets/github-trending-tab/hn.webp)

-For such a popular industry leaderboard, it’s always a challenge to be fair and pick the top N repos most people are happy with.
+For such a popular industry leaderboard, it’s always a challenge to be fair and pick the top N projects most people are happy with.
 And fair is even more subjective in the developer world.

 * Go vs. Rust?
 * React vs. Vue?